• Skip to primary navigation

 • Remove the lid from the pan and add the milk, salt and black pepper.
 Bring to the boil and then reduce the heat and simmer with the lid OFF for about 10 minutes.

-2 cups / 500 ml milk, Salt and ground black pepper to taste
+1 pint / 480 ml milk, Salt to taste, Black pepper to taste

 • Taste the vegetables to ensure they are fully cooked.
 If they are still a little hard, continue to simmer until they are soft.